 There’s just one problem for international users: the automatic language detection feature in Zendesk Professional and Enterprise only works with emails, not with messages delivered through an API.
 This can make translation a pain.
 Here’s how to work around that issue and turn Zendesk into a multilingual helpdesk for Amazon:

-Need an eBay translation solution?
+Need a Walmart or eBay translation solution?
 We’re looking for a volunteer to help us test one!
-Contact us if you have a multinational eBay customer base and want to lend a hand.
+Contact us if you have a multinational eBay or Walmart customer base and want to lend a hand.

 Make Sure Languages Are Enabled